joomango/RSC_RNAseq/README.md

 	> points(fpkm[1492,] ~ jitter(as.numeric(pheno_data$sex)), col=as.numeric(pheno_data$sex))
 ```
 -	The output plot shows the name of the transcript (NR_001564) and the name of the gene (XIST) that contains it.
-	- 	Can you tell the exclusive expression of XIST in females? (c.f.
-In females, the XIST gene is expressed exclusively from the inactive X chromosome, and it is essential for the initiation and spread of X inactivation, which is an early developmental process that transcriptionally silences one of the pair of X chromosomes)
+	- 	[Question] _Can you tell the exclusive expression of XIST in females? (c.f.
+In females, the XIST gene is expressed exclusively from the inactive X chromosome, and it is essential for the initiation and spread of X inactivation, which is an early developmental process that transcriptionally silences one of the pair of X chromosomes)_

 - [ ]	(c).
 Plot the structure/expression levels in a sample of all transcripts that share the same gene locus:
 ```R